mackenziekbrooks/dci102-f20-humanities-data/docs/schedule.md

 **For Thursday**

-* Prepare Coeducation report CSV.
 * Read [When the Designer Shows Up in the Design](https://www.propublica.org/article/when-the-designer-shows-up-in-the-design)
 * Read [The Historian's Macroscope - Making Your Data Legible: A Basic Introduction to Visualizations](http://www.themacroscope.org/?page_id=837) and subsequent sections

 ## Thursday, September 17, 2020
 * Class agenda:
 	* icebreaker:
+	* Discuss readings
 	* Activity 4.3

 ## Activity log week 4

 **Due Monday 9/21 at 9am**

-1. Submit document created by Activity 4.1 in Canvas.
+1. Turn in the results of Activity 4.1 and 4.2 as documents in Canvas.
-2. Submit URL of post of Activity 2 in Canvas.
-3. Blog post #4: Your blog post this week will be the results of Activity 4.3.
+2. Blog post #4: Your blog post this week will be the results of Activity 4.3.

 # Week 5 - Network Analysis